Megislava/Alaskan-Obsidian/CyberSec/Theory/Linux/Linux Command Line.md

 - `nl` - number of line
 	- prins line numbers - can be used when piping results and testing

-- `cat` - reading file
+- `wc` - number of lines, words and chars
+	- can take multiple files
-	- `-n` - prints a number of line on start of a line
+	- `-l` - print only number of lines

 - `file` - what is the type of the file

-- `rm` - delete a file or directory
+- `rm` - delete a file(s) or directory
   -  `-r` - recursive
   -  `-f` - force
   -  `-v` - verbouse